HadiAsiaie/Google_UI_Improvment/README.md

 A chrome extension to make Google search page nicer!
 Features:
    1) No adds in your search result!
-   2) No additional menu in google.com webpage(Just text area to inter text)
+   2) No additional menu in google.com web page (Just text area to inter text)

 How it works:
   It just removes some elements of google page from DOM tree.4 lines of code!
-Check del_nodes.js file
+Check del_nodes.js file.